niraami/dotfiles/.setup/guide.md

 - we're done, write to disk by selecting write and typing `yes`

 #### Setup encryption
+*See the [wiki](https://wiki.archlinux.org/title/Dm-crypt/Device_encryption) for more information*

+Here we'll setup a encryption on our root partition - this could essentially be called full-disk encryption, as all that's left unencrypted is `/boot` and `/tmp`, neither of which have many security implications for normal usage.
+With LUKS encryption, you'll have to enter a password on every system boot, just after you select your boot option in the boot manager.

-*See [wiki](https://wiki.archlinux.org/title/Dm-crypt/Device_encryption) for more information* You can skip this step if you want, but physical access to your machine will allow access to all of your data.
+You can skip this step if you want, but physical access to your machine would allow anyone access to all of your data.

-Create an encrypted container for the root file system (you need to define a passphrase):
+Create an encrypted container for the root file system (you need to define a passphrase).
+Store it in a password manager, write it down or store it in any other way as best you can, because there **is no recovery process**.
+If you forget it, it's gone.
+Though it is possible to change it as root.
+This is because LUKS uses a [master-key scheme](https://wiki.archlinux.org/title/dm-crypt/Device_encryption#Cryptsetup_passphrases_and_keys) and doesn't use the passphrase directly to store the data.
 ```bash
 cryptsetup luksFormat /dev/sda2
 ```

-Open the container ("luks" is just a placeholder, you can use a name of your choice, but remember to adopt the subsequent steps of the guide accordingly):
+Create & open the container - here I use the name `luks`, this is the standard name for it, but you can use any other name.
+If you use a different name, also use it instead of `luks` in the later steps.
 ```bash
 cryptsetup open /dev/sda2 luks
 ```

 #### Format the partitions
-Format the EFI partition with FAT32 and give it the label EFI - you can choose any other label name:
+Format the EFI partition with FAT32 and give it the label EFI - you can choose any other label, it's informational only.
 ```bash
 mkfs.vfat -F32 -n EFI /dev/sda1
 ```

-Format the root partition with Btrfs and give it the label *root* - you can choose any other label name.
+Format the root partition with Btrfs and give it the label *root* - you can choose any other label, it's informational only.

 **With encrpytion**
-*note: adjust the name *luks* according to your choice when using `cryptsetup open`*
+*note: adjust the name `luks` according to your choice when using `cryptsetup open`*
 ```bash
 mkfs.btrfs -L root /dev/mapper/luks
 ```
 **Without encryption**
 ```bash
 mkfs.btrfs -L root /dev/sda2
 ```